GiannfrancoC340/ACM-Demo-2.0/Build-Sprint-3.md

 ## Time Spent

-Time spent on this project: **3 hours and 30 minutes + ??**.
-Spans from October 6 2025 - December 2 2025.
+Time spent on this project: **9 hours and 30 minutes**.
+Spans from October 6 2025 - December 3 2025.

 ## Required Features